bluehabit/Math/Algebra/Algebra-Basics.md

 <h3>Rational Expressions (one quantity divided by another</h3>

+<h3>Cross Multiply</h3>

+We can **cross multiply** IF! there is only one term on either side of the equation, otherwise we must use a LCD to clear it.

 <h3>Square Root Equations</h3>

 When you square both sides of the equation you must also check to verify the variable is a solution to the original equation.